Create NFT for Free: Getting Started with NFT in 2025

 Once you’ve selected your blockchain, you must choose an NFT marketplace that supports free or gasless minting.
 Here are some of the most popular platforms for creating NFTs for free:

 • Rarible: Another popular marketplace, Rarible, supports Ethereum and Flow.
-It also offers “lazy minting,” allowing you to create NFTs without paying upfront costs until they are sold.
+It also offers “lazy minting,” which allows you to create NFTs without incurring upfront costs until they are sold.
+Mintable offers two options for creators: paid minting (on Ethereum) and gasless minting (on Ethereum or Zilliqa).

 Create a Digital Wallet